Expregular functions: Regularity of Ariadne automata

 \subsection{Detailed proof overview}

 Consider an "MSO set interpretation" $\Phi$ and fix an input word $w$.

 If we follow a branch of the "run@@Hennie" of a "Hennie machine", we see that to each node one can associate several pieces of informations: a position~$i$ in the input, a direction (whether the last move was left or right in the input), and an interval of the output string~$I$: the factor of the output string that is produced by the yield of the subtree rooted at that node.
 One can also associate a nesting depth~$d$ which is the maximal number of times over all branches from the node that the position will be traversed.
-The key idea in the translation from "MSO set interpretations" to "yield-Hennie machines" is to try to define (an approximation of) this information directly on the "MSO set interpretation".
+The key idea in the translation from "MSO set interpretations" to "yield-Hennie machines" is to try to derive (an approximation of) this information directly from the "MSO set interpretation".
 This leads to the notion of "simplicity".

 \subparagraph*{Simplicity.} \AP For~$i$ a position of the input, let $\rig i$ be the set of "positions" $\leqslant i$, and $\lef i$ the set of positions $\geqslant i$.
-We call sets of the form $\rig i$ or $\lef i$ "splits"\footnote{Technically, one requires that the complement of a split be a split, and hence that the full set of positions is not allowed to be a split.}.
+We call sets of the form $\rig i$ or $\lef i$ "splits"\footnote{Technically, one requires that the complement of a split be a split, and hence that the full set of positions is not allowed to be a split.
+Splits are redefined more formally in Section~\ref{sec:preliminaries-for-the-proof}}.
 Given a split $s$, we let $\bar s$ denote its complement, which is also a split.
 Recall that positions in the output string correspond to configurations (\ie $F$-colourings $A$ of $w$ such that $w \models \phi_\pos(A)$), ordered by $\phi_<$.
 Consider an interval $I$ of configurations.

 \AP We define what it is for $I$ to be \reintro*"$d$-simple at $s$" (for $d\geqslant 0$) recursively.
 The interval $I$ is "$0$-simple at $s$" if all the "configurations@@msosi" $A\in I$ are equal when restricted to~$s$.
-For the general case, an interval $I$ is "$d$-simple at $s$" if there is a set $K\subseteq I$ such that (1) all the configurations in $K$ are equal when restricted to~$s$, and (2) all sub-intervals of $I$ that do not intersect $K$ are "$(d-1)$-simple at $\bar s$". \AP Call ""simplicity of $I$ at~$s$"" the least~$d$ such that $I$ is "$d$-simple at~$s$".
+For the general case, an interval $I$ is "$d$-simple at $s$" if there is a set $P \subseteq I$ such that (1) all the configurations in $P$ are equal when restricted to~$s$, and (2) all sub-intervals of $I$ that do not intersect $P$ are "$(d-1)$-simple at $\bar s$". \AP Call ""simplicity of $I$ at~$s$"" the least~$d$ such that $I$ is "$d$-simple at~$s$".

 \begin{example} Let us consider the "MSO set interpretation" of \Cref{ex:reverse-prefixes}, applied to an input string of length~$7$.
 Let us fix the "split"~$s=\lef 4$.
 Consider the following picture (we omit the input and output letters for simplicity):